 Delta Air Lines

 - Delta is significantly reducing domestic seat capacity in line with reduced customer demand.
 Atlanta, Minneapolis, and Salt Lake City flights to Honolulu are suspended, along with Seattle to Kona and Kauaʻi.
 Delta is planning a 70% reduction in flights with its international operations receiving the biggest cuts in service.
 Flights to Central and South America are currently suspended.
 Long-haul flights for the month of April are limited to just 5 routes.
 For Transatlantic service, Delta will operate one flight daily from Atlanta to Amsterdam, and less than daily service from Detroit to Amsterdam.
-For Transpacific service, Delta will continue to fly from Detroit to Seoul-Incheon (up to five times per week), Seattle to Tokyo-Haneda (up to seven times per week), and Seattle to Seoul-Incheon (up to five times per week).
-To the Caribbean, Delta will operate flights from Atlanta to San Juan (daily operation), New York-JFK to San Juan (daily operation), and New York-JFK to Santo Domingo (daily operation).
-For Mexico, Delta will operate flights from Atlanta to Cancun (less than daily operation), Atlanta to Mexico City (daily operation), and Salt Lake City to Mexico City (less than daily operation).
-For service to Canada, Delta will fly from Atlanta to Toronto (one daily flight), Detroit to Montreal (on daily flight effective April 15), Detroit to Ottawa (five times weekly effective April 15), Detroit to Toronto (two daily flights), Minneapolis to Edmonton (four times per week), Minneapolis to Saskatoon (four times per week), New York-JFK to Toronto (one daily flight), and Seattle to Vancouver (two daily flights).
+For Transpacific service, Delta will continue to fly from Detroit to Seoul-Incheon (up to five times per week), Seattle to Tokyo-Haneda (up to three times per week), and Seattle to Seoul-Incheon (up to five times per week).
+To the Caribbean, Delta will operate flights from Atlanta to San Juan (daily operation) and New York-JFK to Santo Domingo (daily operation).
+For Mexico, Delta will operate flights from Atlanta to Mexico City (daily operation), and Salt Lake City to Mexico City (less than daily operation).
+For service to Canada, Delta will fly from Detroit to Montreal (one daily flight), Detroit to Ottawa (five times per week), Detroit to Toronto (two daily flights), Minneapolis to Calgary (five times per week), Minneapolis to Edmonton (four times per week), New York-JFK to Toronto (one daily flight), and Seattle to Vancouver (two daily flights).
 For the most up-to-date info on international flights available, see where Delta is flying outside the U.S. and check the list of flight suspensions here.
 Outside of Hawaii, Puerto Rico, and the U.S. Virgin Islands, domestic flights within the U.S. are not specifically mentioned, but flights to/from the New York City area are drastically reduced for the month of April.
 If your flight has been canceled or changed in any way, refer to Delta's dedicated COVID-19 information page to request a refund or ticket change.

 - Flight schedules have been adjusted for travel through June 15, 2020.
 Routes that are currently operating are flying twice per week and you can view current flight schedules here.
 Check your flight status often and stay up-to-date on flight changes and policies on the Flair Airlines COVID-19 page.

-- Frontier does not mention any widespread flight cancelations on its website at the time of writing.
+- Frontier does not mention any widespread flight cancellations on its website at the time of writing.
 However, several new and seasonal routes scheduled to begin service in April have been pushed back until June and all flights to/from the New York area have been drastically reduced in April.
+Frontier wishes to cease flying from 36 cities and has applied to the DOT for exemptions to the minimum service requirement of the CARES Act.
 Check your flight status often for updates.
 Frontier has a change/cancel fee waiver policy in effect if you are scheduled to travel through April 30, 2020.
 For more info, check out our COVID-19 flight waiver page.

 - The state of Hawaii has ordered a 14-day self-quarantine for all passengers arriving in Hawaii.
 Due to that policy, Hawaiian Airlines is only flying 2 routes between the Continental U.S. and Hawaii; one daily flight between Honolulu (HNL) and Los Angeles (LAX), and one daily flight between Honolulu (HNL) and San Francisco (SFO).
+Frequencies will increase starting in mid-May.
+Hawaiian was granted exemptions from the DOT to suspend service at all other mainland airports and intends to resume suspended service when it is reasonable and practical to do so.
 Neighbor island flights within Hawaii are reduced and 'Ohana by Hawaiian service between Honolulu and Kapalua in West Maui are suspended.
 International service is temporarily suspended with varied service resumption dates that are subject to change.
-For more info on flight change waivers, check our COVID-19 flight waiver page, and for more updates on flight cancelations, stay up to date here.
+For more info on flight change waivers, check our COVID-19 flight waiver page, and for more updates on flight cancellations, stay up to date here.

 - Interjet has reduced its flight schedule to just a few routes between major cities in Mexico for the month of April.
 All flights are to/from Mexico City.
 It will fly between Mexico City and Cancun (4x daily), Guadalajara (3x daily), Monterrey (3x daily), Tijuana (2x per week), and Merida (2x per week).
 Flight change waivers are in place and policies may vary depending on the route.
 For the most up-to-date info, check for updates here.

 - JetBlue plans at least a 55% reduction in capacity through May.
 From April 15 to June 10, JetBlue is consolidating service in certain metro areas.
-In the Boston metro area, Boston Airport (BOS) will retain service and service will be suspended from Providence (PVD).
-New York City area flights will be consolidated to New York-JFK and Newark (EWR), with flights temporarily suspended at Laguardia (LGA), Westchester County (HPN), and Newburgh (SWF).
+In the Boston metro area, Boston's Logan Airport (BOS) will retain service and service will be suspended from Providence (PVD).
+New York City area flights will be consolidated to New York-JFK and Newark (EWR), with flights temporarily suspended at LaGuardia (LGA), Westchester County (HPN), and Newburgh (SWF).
+Los Angeles area flights will continue at Los Angeles (LAX) and Long Beach (LGB), with flights temporarily closed at Hollywood/Burbank (BUR) and Ontario (ONT).
 San Francisco Bay area flights will continue at SFO, with flights to/from San Jose (SJC) suspended.
-DC metro area flights will operate out of DCA and flights to/from Baltimore (BWI) will be suspended.
+Washington DC metro area flights will operate out of DCA and flights to/from Baltimore (BWI) will be suspended.
 Flights to Puerto Rico are only available to San Juan (SJU), with Ponce (PSE) and Aguadilla (BQN) service suspended.
 Due to entrance restrictions put forth by foreign governments, until further notice, JetBlue has suspended all flights to/from: Colombia, Aruba, Ecuador, Peru, Haiti, Bermuda, Trinidad and Tobago, and St. Lucia.
 Certain destinations may have special restrictions for entry.
 It’s best to check the flight status often as things are changing rapidly.
 For the most up-to-date info, check for travel alerts and view our COVID-19 flight waiver page for more info on changing your flight.

 - All flights have been canceled and the regional airline has filed for Chapter 11 protection.
 Alaska Airlines has added new service in certain markets where RavnAir used to have the only service available and has committed to continue serving as many remote areas of Alaska as possible.
 Customers who were booked with RavnAir Alaska can find more info here.